-What 3-D Printing and Design is all about!
+3-D Printing and Design

-3D printing or additive manufacturing is a process of making three dimensional solid objects from a digital file.
+Our 3D Printing and Design class is led by the legendary Mr. Coatney.
+3D printing, also known as additive manufacturing, is a process of making three dimensional solid objects from a digital file.
 The creation of a 3D printed object is achieved using additive processes.
-In an additive process an object is created by laying down successive layers of material until the entire object is created.
+An object is created in this process by laying down successive layers of material until the entire object is built.
 Each of these layers can be seen as a thinly sliced horizontal cross-section of the eventual object.

 Concepts of 3D design are taught, and STEM skills are developed in this class.
 Students learn to operate AirWolf 3D printers and work with different printing filaments.
 Computer software skills including CAD (computer-assisted drafting) and CAM (computer-assisted manufacturing) are taught, and students design and print a variety of everyday objects, as well as some of their own custom designs and creations.